Title

 Executive Order No. 192 transfers the regulation and supervision of Health Maintenance Organizations (HMOs) from the Department of Health to the Insurance Commission, granting the IC authority to issue rules and guidelines, enforce sanctions, and require licensing for all HMOs.

-The main purpose of Executive Order No. 192 is to transfer the regulation and supervision over Health Maintenance Organizations (HMOs) from the Department of Health (DOH) to the Insurance Commission (IC) to streamline regulation, eliminate redundancy, and improve efficiency.
+To transfer the regulation and supervision of Health Maintenance Organizations (HMOs) from the Department of Health (DOH) to the Insurance Commission (IC), direct its implementation, and provide for related matters to streamline regulation.

-An HMO is defined as a juridical entity legally organized to provide or arrange for the provision of pre-agreed or designated health care services to its enrolled members for a fixed pre-paid fee for a specified period of time.
+Following DOH Administrative Order No. 34 (s.
+1994), an HMO is a juridical entity organized to provide or arrange pre-agreed or designated health care services to enrolled members for a fixed pre-paid fee over a specified period.

-DOH personnel affected shall continue their service with the DOH but may be detailed to the IC temporarily for an efficient transition and effective discharge of functions related to HMO regulation.
+They continue their service with the DOH, but may be detailed to the IC for efficient transition and effective discharge of functions.

 Analyze Cases Smarter, Faster